BASIC TRAINING IS NOT SUFFICIENT.

 - In 1992, according to the NYPD, shootings at distances 7-15 yards had a hit ratio of 4.2 percent.

-- Interviews with career criminals revealed that they train almost 2 times a month with their handguns.
+- Interviews with career criminals reveal that they train almost 2 times a month with their handguns.

 Career criminals have an advantage because they train more.

 Compare your firearms or CCW training to that of law enforcement, military, and career criminals.
 Based on the previous information, we can conclude two things:

 Your initial CCW training wasn't extensive enough.

 WHAT YOU CAN DO

 Since average military and police training is not sufficient and firearms skills are perishable, we recommend the following: